 “Bad” Silvan cards

 There are just a couple of cards that haven’t seen much play since the early days of the game.
 These cards do not synergise well with other Silvans and are simply too expensive for their effects and stats.
 The Silverlode Archer got overshadowed by a cheaper ally with an ability, Greenwood Archer.
 Characters like Daughter of the Nimrodel, Mirkwood Runner, and Lorien Guide are just too expensive to be used in any deck that can draw from a wide card pool.
+These allies only really come into play when you have a small cardpool or are playing with the Council of the Wise contract, which limits you to 1 copy of each card in your deck.
+At that point, you only play such allies for their traits, but with buffs and cost reduction cards, they aren’t terrible, just not on the same level as some other allies in the trait.

 The Silvan Refugee is a card which has sparked a lot of debate in the community.
 Her Forced effect is very counter-intuitive to the Silvan synergy, but her willpower to cost ratio is unlike any other character.
 Usually, you would pay 2 or 3 resources to get 2 willpower out, but now you get to spend 1 resource for 3 willpower with Celeborn.
 Try and use Children of the Sea to make that 5 willpower.